Android Custom Color Picker

 A better way to implement is create a separate entity to hold the change for saturation and also another one to hold the change in light.

-I did however create a callback to show how you can retrieve the Color value.
+I did however create a callback to show how you can retrieve the color value.

 class MainActivity : ComponentActivity() {